-- Environment is the natural component in which biotic (living) and abiotic (nonliving) factors interact with each other.
+- Environment is the natural component in which biotic (living) and abiotic (non-living) factors interact among themselves and with each other.

 - A single habitat may be common for more than one organism which have similar requirements.

-Difference between Habitat and Environment?
+Difference between Habitat and Environment

 - A habitat always has life in it, whereas the environment does not necessarily have life in it.

-- A habitat is always a preference of one species, whereas an environment could be a preference of many species that could eventually become many habitats.
+- An environment could be a preference of many species that could eventually become many habitats.

 - Usually, the environment governs the properties of a habitat, but not vice versa.

-- An ecosystem can be visualised as a functional unit of nature, where living organisms [producers, consumers, and decomposers] interact among themselves and also with the surrounding physical environment.
+- An ecosystem can be visualised as a functional unit of nature, where living organisms (producers, consumers, and decomposers) interact among themselves and also with the surrounding physical environment.

 - In the ecosystem, biotic and abiotic components are linked together through nutrient cycles and energy flows.

 - Everything that lives in an ecosystem is dependent on the other species and elements that are also part of that ecological community.

-Difference Between Ecology, Environment & Ecosystem
+Difference between Ecology, Environment & Ecosystem

-Environment → Can be Almost Everything or a Small region.
+Environment ==> Can be almost everything or a small region.

 Habitat ==> Area where an organism lives.

-Biosphere → The region on earth that supports life.
+Biosphere ==> The region on earth that supports life.

 Ecosystem ==> Producers, Consumers, Decomposers and their relationships (tiny environment).
 It is the functional unit of the environment.

-Q0.
-Which one of the following is the best description of the term “ecosystem”?
+Q. Which one of the following is the best description of the term “ecosystem”?

 - A community of organisms interacting with one another